BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io/README.md

 ## *BANT Working Group Seminars*

   <p>In these seminars, we examine Algebra and number theory topics, and our goals are to increase our mathematical maturity and say hello to new bridges in mathematics.</p>
-This academic year, we will use book Apostol, T. M. (2013).
+This academic year, we will use the book Apostol, T. M. (2013).
 Introduction to analytic number theory.
 Springer Science & Business Media. in these seminars

 | Date       | Speaker                      | Title                                                                                                           |
 |------------|------------------------------|-----------------------------------------------------------------------------------------------------------------|